Workers’ Compensation Settlements

-Once you have been awarded benefits, there are certain items that the insurance must cover.
-The workers’ compensation system must provide reimbursement for medical care and partial replacement of lost wages, as well as death benefits to any surviving heirs in the unfortunate event that a victim loses his or her life.
+Missouri’s workers’ compensation laws provide reimbursement for medical care and partial replacement of lost wages, as well as death benefits to any surviving heirs in the unfortunate event that a victim loses their life.
 Even some incidental expenses like arranging for childcare and ongoing occupational therapy may fall within the employee’s payable benefits.